innaleikina/react-weather/README.md

 # WEATHER APP

-This is a quick exercise to build a weather using React from scratch.
+This is a quick exercise to build a weather app using React from scratch.

 * [Live Site](https://desolate-island-28081.herokuapp.com/)